zijianhuang/JsonSchemaComponents/Comparison.md

         },
 ```

-However, this is unfriendly to flagged enum.
+However, this is unfriendly to flagged enum and int.

 ### For Required Field